react-async-storage/react-async-storage.github.io/docs/storage.md

 `options`: The second parameter is an optional object that has two optional keys:

 -   `fallback`: By default `getItem`returns `null` when no value is found for the given key.
 You can customize this by passing an optional fallback value as part of the options object.
 -   `allowNull`: By default `getItem` will not throw an error if a value is not found for the given key and no fallback is provided.
-To change this, you can set `allowNull` to `true`, which will cause the function to throw a `CacheError` if no value is found.
+To change this, you can set `allowNull` to `true`, which will cause the function to throw a `StorageError` if no value is found.

 `callback`: Node style callback.